robdelacruz/txtpages/stock/howto.md

-# Joti How-to
+# TxtPages How-to

-Give your webpage a **title**.
+Give your txtpage a **title**.
 This will appear as the page title and top heading.

 Optionally specify a **custom url** that will be part of the web page link.
 If you don't specify a custom url, one will be generated for you.